Health Benefits of Papaya Fruit

 - Papaya fruit is native to tropical America, originating in Mexico

-- The largest producers of papya include India, Mexico, Indonesia, Nigeria and Brazil
+- The largest producers of papaya include India, Mexico, Indonesia, Nigeria and Brazil

-- Papaya grows on a tree called the Carica Papaya that reach up to 30ft in height
+- Papaya grows on a tree called the Carica Papaya that reaches from 10 to 30 ft in height

 - Unripe papaya is often used in Asian Thai dishes such as curries and salads

-- Papaya is plucked from the tree before it starts to ripen, while still dark-green in color, and encased in a tough outer skin.
-It's then left in storage until it becomes soft and changes to yellow, or orange in color as it fully ripens.
+- Papaya is plucked from the tree before it starts to ripen, while still dark-green in colour, and encased in a tough outer skin.
+It's then left in storage until it becomes soft and changes to yellow, or orange in colour as it fully ripens.

 How To Grow Papaya Fruit From Seed - Video Tutorial